aleferna12/colorir/docs/source/index.rst

       <span style="background-color:#ff00ff"> &emsp; </span> &nbsp; <span style="color:#ff00ff"> magenta #ff00ff </span>
     </p>

-Note how we passed hex strings as arguments without initializing :class:`~colorir.color.HexRGB` colors this time.
+Note how we passed hex strings as arguments without initializing :class:`~colorir.color_class.Hex` colors this time.
 This is because objects that hold colors in the colorir package can interpret strings and tuples as colors implicitly!
 To know more about what can be interpreted as a color in colorir, read the documentation of the :mod:`~colorir.color_format` module.

-We also passed an :class:`~colorir.color.HSL` object for "magenta".
-By default, a new palette such as ours converts any input color to  :class:`~colorir.color.HexRGB` objects, but we will see in a bit how to change this to work with other color formats.
+We also passed an :class:`~colorir.color_class.HSL` object for "magenta".
+By default, a new palette such as ours converts any input color to  :class:`~colorir.color_class.Hex` objects, but we will see in a bit how to change this to work with other color formats.

 To then modify a color after it has been added, use the :meth:`Palette.update() <colorir.palette.Palette.update()>` method: